algolia/docsearch/docs/src/behavior.md

 - `suggestion`, the object representing the current selection.
 It contains a `.url` key representing the destination.

-- `datasetNumber`, this should always be equal `1` as DocSearch is searching into one dataset at a time.
+- `datasetNumber`, this should always be equal to `1` as DocSearch is searching into one dataset at a time.
 You can ignore this attribute.

 - `context`, additional information about the selection.
 Contains a